elenasacristan/treebooks/README.md

-- As a member I want to see a noti%cation when it is my turn to hire the book.
+- As a member I want to see a notification when it is my turn to hire the book.